k-u-bux/kubux-wallpaper-generator/readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is NOT YET LICENSED.

 ## Acknowledgments

 - Together.ai for providing the image generation API
 - The Python community for the excellent libraries used in this project
 - NixOS for the reproducible build system
+- AI tools for generating code and documentation